alexrvandam/Descriptron/README.md

 # Linux Heavy Duty Way
-If you are on a linux machine and you have conda-pack you can unpack my environments with all the downloads in place, you will then have to modify the launch_guiv4.sh script to match your conda path.
+If you are on a linux machine and you have conda-pack (conda install -c conda-forge conda-pack) you can unpack my environments with all the downloads in place, you will then have to modify the launch_guiv4.sh script to match your conda path.
 It is about 80GB unpacked

 https://drive.google.com/drive/folders/1Cd4b2Sn-0nhSTU_JYzQXxFA8i91e_jnp?usp=sharing